pyinstaller/pyinstaller-hooks-contrib/README.md

 ## Installation

-`pyinstaller-hooks-contrib` is automatically installed when you install PyInstaller.

-`pyinstaller-hooks-contrib` can be installed with pip, but is automatically installed when you install PyInstaller:
+`pyinstaller-hooks-contrib` is automatically installed when you install PyInstaller, or can be installed with pip:

 ```commandline
 pip install -U pyinstaller-hooks-contrib